 What attracts most on this laser range finder is its reasonable price, it costs just around $100.
 Thus if you are short of enough money on getting mid-range type, try this one.

 - Feel good in the hand

 - Reflectivity is poor beyond 200 yards

 - It’s a little dark looking through the optic

 Tilt technology on Simmons refers to its angle compensation system, it gives horizontal distance for uphill and downhill games, so you do not need to change your positions on shooting.

-However, in tournament games, rangefinder with angle compensation or with slope is regarded as illegal.
-Thus we strongly suggest you use it as amateur helping device.
+However, in tournament games, a rangefinder with angle compensation or with slope is regarded as illegal.
+Thus we strongly suggest you use it as an amateur helping device.

 Simmons Golf Rangefinder

-Both of the two types work well in pinning on object and quick distance reading.
-But they need to be used in wide open areas, or the background items such as trees and bushes may be measured and thus give you a wrong distance reading.
+Both of the two types work well in pinning on an object and quick distance reading.
+But they need to be used in wide-open areas, or the background items such as trees and bushes may be measured and thus give you a wrong distance reading.